firstslovenia/FTCTui/README.md

 	<img src="assets/logo.png" alt="project logo, looks like a shell prompt" height="160px"/>
 </p>

-<h1 align="center">FTC TUI</h1>
+<h1 align="center">FTC Tui</h1>

-FTC TUI is a desktop app written in rust which aims to be a drop-in replacement for REV Robotics' Driver hub / Driver Station app.
+FTC Tui is a desktop app written in rust which aims to be a drop-in replacement for REV Robotics' Driver hub / Driver Station app.

 For ease of development and performance reasons, it was created as a terminal user interface (TUI).